-The remarketing of the Series 2000A Bonds is subject to the approval of legality by Winston & Strawn LLP, New York, New York, Bond Counsel, and to certain other conditions.
+The Series 2011 Bonds are offered when, as, and if issued and received by the Underwriters.
+The offer of the Series 2011 Bonds may be subject to prior sale or withdrawn or modified at any time without notice.
+The offer is subject to the approval of legality by Winston & Strawn LLP, New York, New York, Bond Counsel, and to certain other conditions.
 Certain legal matters will be passed upon for the Corporation by its General Counsel, Julie Switzer, Esq.
-Certain legal matters will be passed upon for the Remarketing Agents by their counsel, Hawkins Delafield & Wood LLP, New York, New York.
-The Series 2000A Bonds are offered when, as, and if tendered and received by the Remarketing Agents.
-The remarketing of the Series 2000A Bonds may be subject to prior sale or withdrawn or modified at any time without notice.
-The Corporation expects to deliver the remarketed Series 2000A Bonds in definitive form in New York, New York, on or about December 15, 2011.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Hawkins Delafield & Wood LLP, New York, New York.
+The Corporation expects to deliver the Series 2011 Bonds in definitive form in New York, New York, on or about December 15, 2011.